rawsrc/PhpEcho/README.md

 echo $page;
 ```
 As you can see, `PhpEcho` is highly flexible.
-You can use plenty of ways to produce your HTML code.
+You can use plenty of ways rendering your HTML/CSS/JS code.
 The syntax is always very
 readable and easy to understand.